TRINITARIAN CONGREGATIONAL PARISH OF CASTINE

 TIME OF SILENCE: A brief time of silence allows us to settle our hearts and minds for worship.

 CALL TO WORSHIP: The congregation is invited to rise in body or in spirit to join in the Call to Worship, usually read responsively.
-This begins our formal time of worship, together, as a community of faith.
-A “responsive reading” is where a worship leader reads a line that is answered by the congregation reading aloud together.
+This begins our formal time of worship as a community of faith.

 OPENING HYMN: The singing of hymns is an ancient Christian tradition, bringing us together to offer praise, thanksgiving, or prayers to God.
-Our hymns usually draw from the New Century Hymnal or the Pilgrim Hymnal, both published by Pilgrim Press.
 Theologian Augustine of Hippo (354 - 430 CE) is said to have written "For he who sings praise, does not only praise, but also praises joyously; he who sings praise, is not only singing, but also loving Him whom he is singing to.”
+Our hymns are generally drawn from the New Century Hymnal.

 PRAYER OF INVOCATION (Unison): We continue standing as we say together our “Prayer of Invocation,” which is printed in our Order of Worship.
 The Invocation traditionally calls for the Holy Spirit, the presence of God, to join us in our worship.
 Following this prayer, we sit.